SondreUM/UiTHack25/misc/Alternative_Facts/writeup/README.md

 > > Misc - *points/solves*
 >
-> Surfing the internet you discover a file that is being circulated around.
+> Surfing the internet you discover an archive that is being circulated around.
 What makes it so special?
 >
 > Files: [flag.rar](../src/flag.rar)